-- Expand area where there are no minimum parking requirements to fit entire North River Overlay, or another expanded geography, as appropriate, to incentivize residential development. - Require mid-block pedestrian connections on certain identified blocks or in sufficiently large development projects.
-Mid-block connections may be programmed or landscaped.
+- Expand area where there are no minimum parking requirements to fit entire North River Overlay, or another expanded geography, as appropriate, to incentivize residential development. - Require mid-block pedestrian pathways on certain identified blocks or in sufficiently large development projects.
+Through-block pathways may be programmed or landscaped.

-The Liberties Walk in Philadelphia is an example of a well-designed, programmed and privately-owned mid-block connection.
+The Liberties Walk in Philadelphia is an example of a well-designed, programmed and privately-owned through-block pathway.